 The docu creates the impression that the positions made are scientifically substantiated.
 For example, there would be evidence that meat consumption could lead to inflammation (and from previous articles we all know what the consequences might be), cancer and cardiovascular disease.

-A research among the elderly, however, it appears that the addition of meat to their diet led to less inflammation, without having any negative effect on cholesterol and blood pressure.
-While older people are a vulnerable group, especially when it comes to vascular disease.
+the research among the elderly, however, shows that the addition of meat in their diet actually led to less inflammation, without having any negative effect on cholesterol and blood pressure.
+This while the elderly are a vulnerable group, especially when it comes to vascular disease.

 This result seems to be at odds with the position taken by The Game Changers, in which they dare to compare meat consumption with cigarette smoking.
 All other confounders (Variables that influence the outcome without the researchers knowing) for the sake of convenience, they are not included for a moment.